Bibliosquid/bibliosquid/README.md

 My technical writing samples are categorized into the following documentation types, with new projects added over time:

+- Standard Operating Procedures (SOPs)
-- SOPs
+- How-tos & Tutorials
-- Online Help & Quick Reference Guides
+- Quick Reference Guides
 - Online Knowledge Base
-- Quick-Star Guides
 - Explainers
 - FAQ entry samples
-- Tutorials
+- Diagrams

 ## About me

 I'm a former academic Librarian with years of teaching experience, and plenty of time writing research guides, how-tos, documentation of processes and policies, and other related duties.
+AS an academic librarian, my job has been teaching college students how to do research, use complex research databases, format documents, print, use a variety of software, and more.

-I also have worked as a freelance graphic designer, and use my design skills and innate sense of balance and clarity to ensure all my work is easy to read, understand, and navigate.
+Prior to becoming a librarian, I have worked as an academic program manager and a freelance graphic designer, and use my project management skills and design expertise in current projects.
+Some of my samples represent versions of past projects that are internal documentation and therefore not available publically, while others reference projects I've conducted as a librarian.